rfortherestofus/r-without-statistics/outlines/tables-outline.md

 	2. Don't just dump data into tables
 	3. If you look at news orgs, they have nicely designed tables
 	4. Sample principles of data viz apply to table design as well
-1. Why R is a great tool to make tables (reference RMarkdown chapter)
+1. Why R is a great tool to make tables (reference R Markdown chapter)
 	2. It's where you're already working
 	3. No copy paste errors
 	4. Word defaults are bad